jab/shorty/README.md

 ## Taking additional dependencies

-To take additional runtime dependencies, add them to `requirements.base.in`, then run:
+To take additional runtime dependencies, add them to `requirements/base.in`, then run:
 ```
-bazel run :compile_base_requirements
+bazel run //requirements:compile_base_deps
 ```

-This re-compiles `requirements.base.txt` (a standard pip requirements lock file) based on your changed `requirements.base.in`.
+This re-compiles `requirements/base.txt` (a standard pip requirements lock file) based on your changed `requirements/base.in`.
 See the [pip-tools docs](https://pip-tools.readthedocs.io) if this is new to you.

-The process of updating test-time dependencies is similar, except using the `test` equivalents instead of `base`.
+The process of updating test-time dependencies is similar, except using the corresponding `test` files and targets instead of `base`.

 ## Build and run a container image